 The Brisbane Times article”‘It’s too big, it’s too dense” referred to Cox Architects’ proposal for the West Village development.
-View full article here
+View the article here.

 Cox Architects director David Cox said he believed there was more that could be done with the site.